Hawthorne001/dynamics365smb-docs/business-central/manage-indexes.md

 In AL code, indexes are created based on the defined keys in both table objects and table extension objects.
 When you add a key, you get an index in the table in the database.
 A single table object and table extension object can have multiple secondary keys.
 Learn more in [Table keys](/dynamics365/business-central/dev-itpro/developer/devenv-table-keys).

 Tables in Business Central can be either per-company, like the **Items** table, or shared across companies, like the **Tenant Media** table.
-For per-company tables, there exists a complete SQL table definition for each company, including all indexes.
-This means that for a per-company table like **Item**, each index exists independently within each company's dataset, allowing you to view and manage it on a per-company basis.
+For per-company tables, a complete SQL table definition exists for each company, including all indexes.
+For a per-company table like **Item**, each index exists independently within each company's dataset, allowing you to view and manage it on a per-company basis.
+This capability enables you to define an index as 'enable=false' and then selectively enable it for only a subset of companies, without negatively impacting other companies.
+This flexibility is useful for indexes that are only needed for certain functional areas used by specific companies.

 ## View indexes on a table